Peter and the Wolf

-Peter and the Wolf (Пе́тя и волк) Op.
+Peter and the Wolf (Пе́тя и волк), Op.
 67, a "symphonic tale for children", is a programmatic musical composition written by Sergei Prokofiev in 1936.
-The narrator tells a Russian folk tale, which the orchestra illustrates by using different instruments to play a theme that represents each character in the story.
+The narrator tells a Russian folk tale, which the orchestra illustrates by using different instruments to play themes that represent each character in the story.

 Background

 In 1936, Prokofiev was commissioned by Natalya Sats, the director of the Central Children's Theatre in Moscow, to write a musical symphony for children.
-Sats and Prokofiev had become acquainted after he visited her theatre with his sons several times.
+Sats and Prokofiev had become acquainted after he visited the theatre with his sons several times.
 The intent was to introduce children to the individual instruments of the orchestra to enjoy music and learn to recognize musical keys.

-The first draft of the libretto was about a Young Pioneer called Peter who rights a wrong by challenging an adult.
-However, Prokofiev was dissatisfied with the rhyming text produced by Nina Sakonskaya (real name Antonia Pavlovna Sokolovskaya, 1896–1951), a then-popular children's author.
-Prokofiev wrote a libretto in which Peter and his animal friends capture a wolf.
+The first draft of the libretto was about a Young Pioneer, Peter, who rights a wrong by challenging an adult.
+But Prokofiev was dissatisfied with the rhyming text by Nina Sakonskaya (real name Antonia Pavlovna Sokolovskaya), a then-popular children's author.
+He wrote a libretto in which Peter and his animal friends capture a wolf.
 As well as promoting desired Pioneer virtues such as vigilance, bravery, and resourcefulness, the plot illustrates Soviet themes such as the stubbornness of the un-Bolshevik older generation (the grandfather) and the triumph of Man (Peter) taming Nature (the wolf).

-Prokofiev produced a version for the piano in under a week, finishing it on April 15.
-The orchestration was finished on April 24.
+Prokofiev produced a version for piano in under a week, finishing it on 15 April.
+The orchestration was finished on 24 April.
 The work premiered at a children's concert in the main hall of the Moscow Conservatory with the Orchestra of the Moscow Philharmonic Society on 2 May 1936.
-However, Sats was ill, the substitute narrator was inexperienced, and the performance attracted little attention.
+Sats was ill, the substitute narrator was inexperienced, and the performance attracted little attention.
 Later that month, a more successful performance with Sats narrating was given at the Moscow Pioneers Palace.
-The American premiere took place in March 1938, with Prokofiev conducting the Boston Symphony Orchestra at Symphony Hall, Boston, and with Richard Hale narrating.
+The U.S. premiere took place in March 1938, with Prokofiev conducting the Boston Symphony Orchestra at Symphony Hall (Boston), and with Richard Hale narrating.
 By that time, Sats was serving a sentence in the gulag, where she was sent after her lover, Marshal Mikhail Tukhachevsky, was shot in June 1937.